SushilBhandary/SQL-Notes/06-Joins2.md

 JOIN film f2
 ON (f2.year BETWEEN f1.year - 2 AND f1.year + 2) AND f2.rental > f1.rental;
 ```

-> Note:
-> 1. Join does not need to happen on equality of columns always.
-> 2. Join can also have multiple conditions.

-A Compound Join is one where Join has multiple conditions on different columns.

 ## Inner vs Outer Joins